NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 ---------

 **Warning!:** Can we trust the results?
-On many tries I could not confirm that the sources said what assistant claims they say.
-I tried something simpler.
+On many tries I could not confirm that the sources said what assistant claims they say, so I tried to be more direct.

 Please go online and compare the STIHL iMow RMI 632 PC with the the Honda Miimo HRM 3000?
 YOU MUST INCLUDE a reference for every piece of information you share.
 The RMI PC is NOT the same as the RMI P